os-climate/sostrades-dev-tools/docs/source/installation.md

 cd sostrades-dev-tools
 ```
 2. If needed configure model repositories : edit the `model_repositories.json` and `platform_repositories.json` according to what repositories you want.
-The provided `model_repositories.json` file includes the WITNESS model repositories :
+The provided `model_repositories.json` file includes the WITNESS model repositories, as well as the optimization plugins repository required to run WITNESS optimizations :

 ```json
 [